lordfpx/AB-interchange/README.md

 ### JS event
-'replaced.ab-interchange' event is automatically triggered when an img (or else) changed:
+'replaced.ab-interchange' event is automatically triggered when an IMG (or else) changed. **For IMG and HTML, it's fired only when the new content is loaded**, for background-image, immediatly, because it does not impact the layout:

 ```
 window.addEventListener('replaced.ab-interchange', function(e){